ZhiGao0222/cs501_a3_a3/README.md

 ## Screenshots
 ![Tag Browser Screenshot](screenshot3.png)
-*(Note: Please ensure your screenshot is named screenshot3.png in the repository to match this link)*

 ## AI Disclosure (2 Points)
 I used Google's Gemini AI to assist with layout debugging and rubric compliance: